Foster Care

 The first step is to select a foster care organization to partner with near you.

-For example, Mentor Foster Care helps prospective foster parents in Indiana with the application process and journey to becoming foster parents.
+For example, Mentor Foster Care helps prospective foster parents in Indiana with the application process and along the journey to becoming foster parents.

 Therapeutic foster care services are provided in several cities across the state: